 How much money can a newbie expect to make from this business?

-My very first charging rates were $40/hour, and I had a 2 and half hour minimum so that I would charge $100 and I would organize for 2 and half hours.
+My very first charging rates were $40/hour, and I had a two-and-a-half hour minimum so that I would charge $100 and I would organize for two and a half hours.
 I think that is a very doable amount.

-Typically, if I were doing a home office or a kitchen, I would tell people that it will take two sessions.
-So that would be $200 in 5 hours.
+Typically, if I were doing a home office or a kitchen, I would tell people that it would take two sessions.
+So that would be $200 in five hours.
 Sometimes, I would do that on the same day or two separate days.
 I think that is a very reasonable asking price.

 I also believe you can start right at $50/hour.